Community launches can be stressful. However, you can reduce some of the stress if you plan the crucial steps of your community launch.

 - Have your customer service agents and sales team tell customers and potential customers about your community.
 Have them include community information/links in their email signatures.

-- Invite discussions on topics from your blog, and on social-media posts where it makes sense.
+- Invite posts on topics from your blog, and on social-media posts where it makes sense.

 - Leverage any connections you have and invite them through a personal invitation.